Why study Modern Foreign Languages(French/Spanish)?

 What career opportunities are there?

-Languages are recognised as being intellectually challenging, and both universities and employers look more favourably at potential candidates who have a language.
-European languages are the key to European communication and you can combine a language with any other field of study at university, as well as open wider employment opportunities in a global market.
+Languages are intellectually challenging, and both universities and employers look more favourably at potential candidates who have a language.
+Languages are the key to communication and you can combine a language with any other field of study at university, as well as open wider employment opportunities in a global market.
 Here are just a few possible career fields: International Sales and Marketing, Investment Banking, Law, Education, Government, Journalism, Travel and Tourism.

 Syllabus: French / Spanish